-A psychologist is a doctoral-trained professional who evaluates and treats a full range of emotional and psychological challenges, conducts research, and performs testing.
-Their license certifies the completion of extensive educational and training requirements and authorizes the psychologist to independently diagnose and treat mental disorders and other psychological problems.
-After a license has been granted, the psychologist must continue his or her professional education and must maintain the highest professional and ethical standards of practice and conduct.
+A psychologist is a doctoral-trained professional who evaluates and treats a full range of emotional and psychological challenges.
+Their license certifies the completion of broad educational and training requirements.
+It authorizes the psychologist to independently diagnose and treat psychological problems.
+After a license has been granted, the psychologist must continue their professional education.
+Psychologists maintain the highest professional and ethical standards of practice.

 How do psychologists differ from other types of mental health professionals?

-Psychologists receive more education and training in psychology and mental health service than any other mental health professional, often requiring seven years beyond the undergraduate degree.
-A clinical psychologist may provide counseling and psychotherapy but will also draw from rigorous scientific research to ensure that treatments are effective and well-matched to what the client wants.
+Psychologists receive more education and training in psychology and mental health service than any other mental health professional.
+Their training often requires a minimum of seven years beyond the undergraduate degree.
+A clinical psychologist may provide counseling and psychotherapy but will also draw from rigorous scientific research.
+This ensures that treatments are effective and well-matched to what the client wants.
 Clinical psychologists will often be more “active” than psychotherapists and counselors.
-Clinical psychologists do not currently prescribe medicine, but most will have a good understanding of relevant medicines and will be able to identify when you should consult your doctor for medical help.
+Clinical psychologists in Texas do not currently prescribe medicine.
+However, most will have a good understanding of relevant medicines and will identify when you should consult your doctor.

 What is an evidence-based treatment?

-Evidence-based treatment refers to treatment methods and intervention techniques that are supported by science, that is, they are informed by peer-reviewed, scientific research indicating that the strategies and methods used are effective.
+Evidence-based treatment refers to treatment methods and intervention techniques that are supported by science.
+They are informed by peer-reviewed, scientific research indicating that the strategies and methods used are effective.
 Using approaches that have been put through rigorous testing ensures the validity of a therapy.
 In addition, evidence-based treatment integrates good science with clinical experience and expertise.
-Evidence-based treatments are listed as ‘best practice’ and ‘preferred’ approaches for mental health symptom treatment by both the American Psychological Association and the American Psychiatric Association.
+Evidence-based treatments are listed as ‘best practice’ and ‘preferred’ approaches for treatment by both the American Psychological Association and the American Psychiatric Association.
+I choose to use evidence-based treatments because because I want to do effective work and have seen these interventions work well time after time.

 What is an outcome-driven treatment?